 The Suffolk Coast is famous for being a treasure house for antiques.
 Whether you are interested in furniture or decorative items in your home, splendid jewellery, or something very precious and beautiful to keep as an investment - Suffolk is the place to come!

 Searching for antiques and vintage items is great for getting a little insight into previous lives and long gone eras.
 It’s a very satisfying pass time and well worth planning day trips or a holiday exploring the world of Suffolk antiques alone!

-There's a range of fairs and markets you can while away a few hours at; be sure to pop along to the Beccles Antiques Street Market, and check out our Antique and Vintage Markets guide which highlights a few across The Suffolk Coast which are well worth a visit…
+You will find antiques a'plenty also at Beccles Antiques Street Market,which takes place in May and September - check out our Antique and Vintage Markets guide which highlights a few across The Suffolk Coast which are well worth a visit…

 10. Arts, Crafts and Galleries

 If you are a lover of arts and crafts and galleries, The Suffolk Coast scores points with this too.
 Places such as Southwold, Bungay, Beccles, Halesworth and Aldeburgh are full of art galleries and craft shops for visitors to enjoy.

 The Artists Boulevard in Oulton Broad near Lowestoft is certainly worth a look, showcasing local themed art, photography and abstract canvases right through from Easter to October, so too is The Halesworth Gallery which is celebrating 50 years of art this year.